yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/openshift.md

 ## Helm-Based Installation

-In addition to meeting the requirements described in  [Prepare the OpenShift Environment](../../../install-yugabyte-platform/prepare-environment/openshift/), you need to perform the following steps before attempting to install Yugbyte Platform using Helm:
+In addition to meeting the requirements described in  [Prepare the OpenShift Environment](../../../install-yugabyte-platform/prepare-environment/openshift/), you need to perform the following steps before attempting to install Yugabyte Platform using Helm:

 - Verify that the OpenShift cluster is configured with Helm 3.4 or later by executing the following command: